hoodrunio/hoodrun_axelar_checker/README.md

 docker-compose -f docker-compose.prod.yml up -d --build --force-recreate `

+## After Docker Deployment
+Please find your bot (Add bot to Telegram group if you wish) on Telegram then  send  `/start` or `/help` command to start conversation.

 ## Usage
 - Access the Telegram bot to track validators' uptime, poll votes, and more.
 - Monitor notifications sent via Telegram based on uptime thresholds and operator performance.